beejjorgensen/bgpython/src/bgpython_chapter_14_exc.md

    ([flx[Solution|ex_catchorder.py]].)

+2. Write a function that takes a list of numbers, and two integers as index values.
+The function should return the sum of the two numbers in the list at the two given indexes.

+   Catch the specific exception that is raised if the list indexes are out of range.
+Print an appropriate error.

+   Hint: to see which exception is raised if the list indexes are out of range, run the code _without_ a `try`-`except` block and see what it prints when it bombs.
+Then add a `try`-`except` for that exception.

+   ([flx[Solution|ex_listadd2.py]].)

-2. Write a function that accepts a list of three numbers and returns the sum.
+3. Write a function that accepts a list of three numbers and returns the sum.
 If the list does not contain three numbers, raise a `InvalidListSize` exception.
 (Note that this exception doesn't exist---you'll have to write it.)